nipy/niwidgets/doc/api.rst

 API
 ===

-The main class you will be working with if you're using this package is the ``Ssvep`` class:
+The only class so far is the ``NiftiWidget`` class:

-.. currentmodule:: ssvepy
+.. currentmodule:: niwidgets

 .. autosummary::
     :toctree: api